 For Wilson and Symanzik flows, we can observe that the distribution becomes more and more shrinking along the flow.
 Comparing the histogram between $\hat{t}=2$ and $4.5$ and between $\hat{t}=4.5$ and $50$, the number of configurations with smaller $Q_{\mathrm{top}}$ becomes larger through the process that $Q_{\rm top}$ ``spill out'' from a certain value, including integer, to the closest integer.

 Using the topological charge distribution, we can compute the topological susceptibility $\chi_{\mathrm{top}}$.
+Let us show the results of the flow-time dependence of $\chi_{\mathrm{top}}$ for different flows in Table~\ref{tab:dim_chi_top_results} and Figure~\ref{fig:flows_chi_top_along_t}, as they would be useful to understand the tendency of each flow better than just looking at histograms.
+We should note, however, that the results shown here are obtained with $200$ samples, which is not necessarily sufficiently large, due to the numerical cost of computing gradient flows for long flow times.

 Figure~\ref{fig:flows_chi_top_along_t} shows the topological susceptibility $\chi_{\mathrm{top}}$ along with the flow time $\hat{t}$.
 In our numerical setup, we observe the strong flow-action dependence of $\chi_{\mathrm{top}}$, resulting in different values and distinct curve behaviors concerning flow time $\hat{t}$.
 For the Wilson flow, a plateau-like structure appears between $\hat{t} = 1$ and $4$, though there is a peak around $\hat{t} = 1.7$, after which the values start to decrease.
 The Symanzik flow yields values higher than those of the Wilson flow but exhibits a similar qualitative trend.
 The peak is located in a similar region to the Wilson flow, followed by a decreasing trend.
 In the Iwasaki flow, $\chi_{\mathrm{top}}$ converges around $\hat{t} = 5$ to $10$, stabilizing at a constant value thereafter.